vidstack/player/docs/architecture/README.md

 root of the skin directory such as `*/skins/default-skin/icons/{icon-name}.svg`.

-See the [`IconLibrary`][vime-icon-lib] component in Vime `5.x` as an example of how icons will be loaded and used throughout the player.
+See the [`IconLibrary`][vime-icon-lib] component in Vime `5.x` as an example of how icons will be loaded and used throughout a player.

 [vime-icon-lib]: https://github.com/vime-js/vime/tree/master/core/src/components/ui/icon-library